 vi.
 “A thousand times over, the death knell of the Bible has been sounded, the funeral procession formed, the inscription cut on the tombstone, and committal read.
 But somehow the corpse never stays put.”
 (Bernard Ramm, Protestant Christian Evidences)

 d.
-This message, cried out by the voice in the wilderness, was meant to prepare hearts for the coming of the Lord by leading them into repentance.
-The understanding of our frailty and fleeting glory, contrasted with the eternal enduring of God and His word, should humble us in repentance before the Lord.
+The word of our God: This message, cried out by the voice in the wilderness, was meant to prepare hearts for the coming of the LORD by leading them into repentance.
+The understanding of our frailty and fleeting glory, contrasted with the eternal enduring of God and His word, should humble us in repentance before the LORD.
 It certainly worked in the ministry of John the Baptist (Luke 3:7-18).

 e.
-Peter makes a wonderful reference and application to this passage in 1 Peter 1:22-25.
+The word of our God stands forever: Peter made a wonderful reference and application to this passage in 1 Peter 1:22-25.

 i.
 There, he gives a stirring call for love among believers (Since you have purified your souls in obeying the truth through the Spirit in sincere love of the brethren, love one another fervently with a pure heart, 1 Peter 1:22).